MachineLemonade/docs/v0.9/ee-installation-general-kubernetes.md

 * Obtain a wildcard SSL certificate
 * Edit your DNS records
 * Install/run Kubernetes command line tools to your machine

-## Pre-requisites
+* SMTP Credentials

-Before running the Astronomer install command you must:
+* Ability to create a static IP address

-### 1) Select a base domain
+## 1. Select a base domain
 You need to choose a base domain for your Astronomer installation, something like astro.mydomain.com.
 Each Airflow cluster you install will be accessible at a URL like unique-name-airflow.astro.mydomain.com and the admin application will be installed to app.astro.mydomain.com, the Grafana dashboard will be installed to grafana.astro.mydomain.com etc.

 You will need to edit the DNS for this domain.
 If you work for a big company it might be easier to just register a new domain like astro-mycompany.com that you'll have full control of, and Astronomer can be installed on that root domain (app.astro-mycompany.com etc).